mrlesmithjr/vagrant-ansible-nginx-loadbalancing/README.md

 ansible-galaxy install mrlesmithjr.base
 ````

-Now you should be able to open your browser and head over to http://192.168.250.100
+Now you should be able to open your browser and head over to http://192.168.250.100 and login with (admin/VagrantAdmin1)
 If for some reason your site is redirecting to http://nginx you can run the following playbook to update the DB..(Temporary fix for now)
 ````
 vagrant ssh lb-1 #lb-1, lb-2, mysql-1, mysql-2, web-1 or web-2; all work